-As it is, the health care industry already employs a lot of Ontarians—785,200 as of February 2014.*** But many employers still need more people with the right qualifications.
+As it is, the health care industry already employs a lot of Ontarians—812,500 as of 2015.*** But many employers still need more people with the right qualifications.
 And that need is expected to increase in the coming years.

 By 2030, the province's population of seniors could double.**** And older patients tend to require a lot more medical attention and personal support.
 As a result, Ontario is thinking big and planning to reform its health care system in order to address the changing demographics.

 Expect new kinds of vocational possibilities to emerge even as demand stays strong in existing areas.
 And don't forget: Employers in this industry consist of more than just places like hospitals, doctor's office, and research universities.
 They also now include exciting companies in biotech, drug manufacturing, and medical device innovation.

 More than one million: That's how many people the trades employ in Ontario.*** And you don't have to look far to understand why.
 A number of the province's urban areas rank among the fastest-growing places in North America.